 Blockchain Hash Function

 A hash function takes an input string (numbers, alphabets, media files) of any length and transforms it into a fixed length.
-The fixed bit length can vary (like 32-bit or 64-bit or 128-bit or 256-bit) depending on what hash function is being used.
-The fixed length output is called a hash.
+The fixed bit length can vary (like 32-bit or 64-bit or 128-bit or 256-bit) depending on the hash function which is being used.
+The fixed-length output is called a hash.
 This hash is also the cryptographic byproduct of a hash algorithm.
-This is illustrated as below.
+We can understand it from the following diagram.

 The hash algorithm has certain unique properties: